hanszt/flocking-sim/README.md

 ---

-A program to visualize flocking behaviour of a group of fish or birds
+A program to visualize flocking behavior of a group of fish or birds

 Made By Hans Zuidervaart.